Personal profile

 Dr Anusha Seneviratne is an Immunologist specialising in Vascular Disease with an interest in environmental modulators of inflammation.
-She is researching how air pollution increases atherosclerotic vascular disease, and whether naturally-derived anti-inflammatory compounds can provide protection.
+She is researching how air pollution increases atherosclerotic vascular disease, whether naturally-derived anti-inflammatory compounds can provide protection, and developing more clinically-relevant models of human vascular disease to replace the use of mouse models.
 Her previous research focused on macrophage activity in atherosclerotic vascular disease and the protective role of plant-derived drug compounds.

 She is the founder of "Girawa" - an international planetary health education project for youth in Global South countries.
 She is a member of the Education Working Group of the Planetary Health Alliance.
 She contributed to Non-Communicable Diseases report for the World Health Organization and the São Paulo Declaration on Planetary Health.
 She has also experience of working in the Cell and Gene Therapy industry.